The Queen's Choice

 It had been decorated with geometric precision, and was a testament to just how much a lack of imagination could actually achieve.
 No fire burned in the grate, but the tower was nevertheless lit by the orangey-white, flickering light of flames.
 Outside, the park was burning.
 The resulting shadows twisted and turned as they danced across the walls.

-The Queen stood by one of the windows, staring park as it burned.
+The Queen stood by one of the windows, staring at the park as it burned.
 They were too high up to smell the smoke, but somehow the air in the tower still managed to feel thick and heavy, as if every breath were not so much a necessity of life but a bringer of slow death.
 She would miss the trees, and wondered if any would ever grow again inside the city.
 Or, if it came to that, whether she would be alive long enough to see them.

 She grudgingly acknowledged that things had got out of hand, but she had never expected to be so turned upon, to be betrayed in such a way.

 There is, of course, much to be said for being precise.
-Indeed, in some situations it is an admirable quality; a surgeon who approximates is not the person one wants removing an appendix.
-It is however a troubling thing when beads of sweat begin to break out over the angle of a book on a coffee table.
+Indeed, in some situations it is an admirable quality: A surgeon who approximates is not the person one wants removing an appendix.
+It is, however, a troubling thing when beads of sweat begin to break out over the angle of a book on a coffee table.
 This is not to say that a desire for order is a harbinger of bloody, violent and above all neat death, but still...
 It takes a certain type of mind to measure out equal distances between pieces of furniture.

 The Queen moved away from the window, stepping out of the pool of light and into the gloom.